freework-gmbh/api-docs/source/includes/api/_customers.md

 Deletes the customer with this id.
 It has to belong to the current user.
 You need to provide a valid freework `access_token` in the request header.

-> Response with Status 200 if Customer is deleted
+> Response with Status 200 if customer is deleted

-> Response with Status 404 if Customer is not found
+> Response with Status 404 if customer is not found

 ```